Eeli Tolvanen

-Eeli Tolvanen (/fi/; born 22 April 1999) is a Finnish professional ice hockey left winger for the Seattle Kraken of the National Hockey League (NHL).
+Eeli Tolvanen (/fi/; born 22 April 1999) is a Finnish professional ice hockey player who is a right winger for the New York Rangers of the National Hockey League (NHL).
 Tolvanen was selected by the Nashville Predators 30th overall, in the 2017 NHL entry draft.
 He was born and grew up in Vihti, Finland.

 Playing career

 Amateur

 Tolvanen first played in his native Finland within the Kiekko-Espoo of the SM-sarja.
 Upon the 2015–16 season, Tolvanen opted to pursue a North American development path, choosing to play junior hockey for the Sioux City Musketeers of the United States Hockey League (USHL).
 During the season, he put up 17 goals and 21 assists for 38 points, causing him to be selected by the Oshawa Generals in the 2016 OHL Import Draft.
 He would later commit to play collegiate hockey with Boston College on 13 June 2016.

 Tolvanen would have a standout 2016–17 season with the Musketeers where he would stand eighth in the league in points (54), third in goals (30), and first in even-strength goals (24).
 Due to this, Tolvanen was selected as the 30th pick overall by the Nashville Predators in the 2017 NHL entry draft, where he was categorized by ESPN analyst Corey Pronman as "the steal of the draft."
 However, Tolvanen's collegiate aspirations were closed after his application was rejected by Boston College admissions due to an issue with his high school course credits on 22 June 2017.